mvolkmann/blog/src/rust.md

 1. The `::<T>` syntax is called "turbofish".
 1. Call the `collect` method on this iterator to get a `Vec<&str>`.

+Many `String` methods operate on byte indexes.
+This works for strings that only contain ASCII characters, but is dangerous for things that contain multi-byte Unicode characters.
+Methods on the `str` type are better for working with Unicode characters.

 Here are operations on the `String` type:

 | Operation                                | Syntax                           |